qxtaiba/Emotional-Dystopia/README.md

 #### Model

-The model we have chosen is an **XCeption** model, since it outperformed the other approaches developed so far.
+The model we have chosen is an **XCeption** model.
 The model was tuned with:
 - Data augmentation
 - Early stopping
 - Decreasing learning rate on plateau